ussoewwin/comfyui-sdnq-splited/README.md

 > **This repository is a fork of [EnragedAntelope/comfyui-sdnq](https://github.com/EnragedAntelope/comfyui-sdnq)**

+## Acknowledgments

+We would like to express our deepest gratitude to **EnragedAntelope**, the creator of the original [comfyui-sdnq](https://github.com/EnragedAntelope/comfyui-sdnq) repository.
+This modular node structure would not have been possible without their foundational work.
+In particular, we are especially grateful for their development of the dedicated scheduler implementation, which has been instrumental in enabling this fork's split-node architecture.
+Thank you for your excellent work and for making this project possible.

+---

 **Load and run SDNQ quantized models in ComfyUI with 50-75% VRAM savings!**

 This custom node pack enables running [SDNQ (SD.Next Quantization)](https://github.com/Disty0/sdnq) models directly in ComfyUI.
 Run large models like FLUX.2, FLUX.1, SD3.5, and more on consumer hardware with significantly reduced VRAM requirements while maintaining quality.